secure-config – easy and secure NodeJS configuration management

 To change the default configuration file name or loading multiple configuration files you can pass the prefix option.

-All configuration files must be located in a conf/ directory of the current running app, meaning a direct subdirectory of the current working directory (CWD/conf/).
+By default, all configuration files are expected to be located in a conf/ directory of the current running app, meaning a direct subdirectory of the current working directory (CWD/conf/).
+To overwrite this behaviour, you can pass the directory option.

 Example project structure